EllyPirelly/cf-pokedex-app/README.md

   - Pokémon Details mandatory to display are: image, name, height, types
   - all needed HTML elements must be created dynamically
 - use Polyfills for fetch and promises (browser support)
-- properly lint all files (Prettier, ESLint)
+- properly fromat and lint all files (Prettier, ESLint)
 - properly postCSS, autoprefix and minify all files (manually, no build workflow)

 ### Languages, Libraries, Frameworks